Wahe3bru/mm-github-pages-starter/_drafts/Spark-The-Definitive-Guide.md

 - a `StructType` (Spark's complex types) made up of a number of fields;
 - `StructFields` that have a name, type and boolean flag indicating whether that column can contain null values.
 - optional metadata can be stored with that column.
-- If the typesin the data do match the shema (at runtime), Spark throws an error.
+- If the types in the data do match the shcema (at runtime), Spark throws an error.

 ```Python
 from pyspark.sql.types import StructField, StructType, StringType, LongType